vitogit/gDriveSync.js/README.md

 ## Changelog
+#### v0.3.0

+- Published to npm and bower
+- Updated readme with steps to install it using npm and bower

 #### v0.2.0
 - Add generic `list` method to list files and folders using parameters: query_name (name contains query_name), parents (specific folder to look), mimeType